MagicianJeff/MyEE551project/README.md

-Generate a personalized QR code by Python
+Sudoku Game
 ====

 Purposals
 ----
 Sudoku is a logic-based, combinatorial number-placement puzzle.
 The objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid (also called "boxes", "blocks", or "regions") contain all of the digits from 1 to 9.
 The puzzle setter provides a partially completed grid, which for a well-posed puzzle has a single solution.
-(Wikipedia)
+(Wikipedia) In this project, I will use Python to create a small Sudoku game.

 Basic Freatures